ebikatsudon/Portfolio/Tutorials/Total Noob Guide to Forking a Repository Wiki.md

 ## Step 4: Push your edits

 When you're done editing, you'll want to push those changes back onto your forked repo.
+First, make sure to set your working directory in git to the correct one.

+    // Changes your current working directory to the one specified.
+The file path will vary depending on where you cloned the original repository.

+    cd /c/Users/ebikatsudon/obs-studio.wiki

-Make sure all your changes have been saved, then stage and commit your file(s):
+Then stage and commit your file(s).

     // Stages your changes.
-Make sure you are in the correct directory!

     git add .

     // Commits your changes.

     git commit -m "Your commit message here"

-Before you push your changes, you'll want to make sure to add your forked wiki as a remote repository.
-To do this, you'll need the URL you copied previously in [Step 2](#Step2).

-    // Adds your forked wiki as a remote repository.

-    git remote add fork https://github.com/ebikatsudon/VTubeStudio.wiki.git

 Finally, you can push your changes.
 You'll need to use the force command `-f` so that git overwrites your empty placeholder wiki with all of the files you've cloned and changed.